craigbuckler/dockerwebdev/content/tutorials/docker-web-projects.md

 <aside>

 This Docker tutorial has also been published on [Medium.com](https://medium.com/@craigbuckler/an-introduction-to-docker-for-web-developers-ca10f5b73775).
+It provides a quick overview of Docker concepts with an example which launches a MySQL database and Adminer client.

 </aside>